ibadwi/Filebase/README.md

 # Filebase
-small project to create dataase engine based on file system, lite and easy
+small project to create database engine based on file system, lite and easy

 ## How it works